This post may contain affiliate links. Please read my disclosure.

 Instructions

-- Heat the coconut oil in a skillet over medium heat and sauté the long beans, garlic and shallot for 1-2 minutes.
+- Heat the coconut oil in a skillet over medium heat and sauté the garlic and shallots for 1-2 minutes.

-- Add the ground pork and cook until pink is almost gone, breaking it up in small pieces as it cooks.
+- Add the ground pork and cook until pink is almost gone, breaking it up in small pieces as it cooks, about 2-3 minutes.

-- Add the coconut sugar, soy sauce, oyster sauce, chilies, stock and MSG and cook until 80% of the liquid has evaporated.
+- Add the coconut sugar, soy sauce, oyster sauce, chilies, stock and MSG and cook until the liquid has evaporated and the pork is browned and caramelized.

 - Stir in the basil and remove from heat.
 Serve with jasmine rice.